Club América (women): 2019 to 2023

 With Harrington as the new manager and with foreign players in the roster for the first time (Sarah Luebbert and Stephanie Ribeiro), América was able to have a better campaign during the Apertura 2021 tournament than in the previous Guardianes 2021 tournament.
-In this Apertura 2021 tournament, América ended the regular phase in the 5th place with 31 points.
-In the playoffs the team defeated national rivals C.D.
-Guadalajara in the quarter-finals (2–1), but they were once again eliminated by then current champions Tigres in the semi-finals with an aggregate score of 5–2.
+In this Apertura 2021 tournament, América ended the regular phase in 5th place with 31 points.
+In the playoffs, the team defeated national rivals Guadalajara in the quarter-finals (2–1), but they were once again eliminated by then current champions Tigres in the semi-finals with an aggregate score of 5–2.

-After América's elimination against Pachuca in the quarter-finals of the playoffs of the Clausura 2022, the club decided to dismiss manager Craig Harrington on 8 May 2022, after just two tournaments due to the results that the team achieved throughout the regular season and in the playoffs of the Clausura 2022.
-For this Clausura 2022 tournament, América ended in the fourth place during the regular season with 37 points.
+After América's elimination against Pachuca in the quarter-finals of the playoffs of the Clausura 2022, the club decided to dismiss manager Craig Harrington on May 8, 2022, after just two tournaments due to the results that the team achieved throughout the regular season and in the playoffs of the Clausura 2022.
+For this Clausura 2022 tournament, América ended in fourth place during the regular season with 37 points.

-On 28 May 2022, the América Femenil U-17 team became champions of the first Liga MX Femenil U-17 tournament (Clausura 2022) by winning the final against Santos on penalties at Estadio Azteca after an aggregate scoreline of 3–3.
+On May 28, 2022, the América Femenil U-17 team became champions of the first Liga MX Femenil U-17 tournament (Clausura 2022) by winning the final against Santos on penalties at the Estadio Azteca after an aggregate scoreline of 3–3.

-On 17 June 2022, the club announced Spanish manager Ángel Villacampa as the new manager of the team ahead of the Apertura 2022 tournament.
+On June 17, 2022, the club announced Spanish manager Ángel Villacampa as the new manager of the team ahead of the Apertura 2022 tournament.

-The team played its first international match against a European team when it faced German Bayer 04 Leverkusen on 5 July 2022, at Estadio Azteca.
+The team played its first international match against a European team when it faced Frauen-Bundesliga side Bayer 04 Leverkusen on July 5, 2022, at the Estadio Azteca.
 This match was also the first time that a Liga MX Femenil team played against a European team.
-The match ended in a 1–0 victory for America with a goal from Janelly Farías.
+The match ended in a 1–0 victory for América with a goal from Janelly Farías.

 In August 2022, the club participated on its first international competition, the 2022 The Women's Cup.
 During this tournament, América defeated Tottenham Hotspur 2–1 on the quarter-finals to advance to the semifinals.
 On the semi-finals América was defeated 2–1 by OL Reign.
-América ended up winning the third place of the tournament by winning the third place match 5–4 against A.C.
+América ended up winning third place of the tournament by winning the third place match 5–4 against A.C.
 Milan.